 Why You Need a Blog Marketing Content Calendar

-A blog editorial calendar is nothing more than a process that takes the guesswork out of publishing your marketing content.
+A blog editorial calendar is nothing more than a process that removes the guesswork from creating and publishing content.
+That means you will:

-You must find a way to get your entire team to use the editorial calendar consistently.
+You must get your entire team to use the editorial calendar consistently.
 To do this, I’d suggest figuring out the requirements for your editorial calendar before choosing a tool.
 Consider these things:

-- Does your content calendar need to be compatible on Mac, PC, or both?
+- Do you need your content calendar to be compatible with Mac, PC, or both?

-- Does it need to support multiple people editing at the same time?
+- Does it need to support multiple editors simultaneously?

-- Will it require a login, and who will manage that?
+- Do you need a login, and who will manage that?

 - What specific features do you need?
 And which ones would be nice to have?

 - Do you only want a content calendar, or do you want a place for team members to add content ideas as well?

 Content leverage: If you plan your content calendar like I’m about to suggest, you’ll get twice as much leverage out of every post.
 How?